Most women are wary of “that certain age” when their estrogen levels begin to drop.

 In a healthy gut microbiome, the amount of beta-glucuronidase produced by the estrobolome is optimal to maintain estrogen homeostasis.
 Gut dysbiosis alters beta-glucuronidase activity in a manner that results in either insufficient or excessive levels of free estrogen, resulting in the onset of estrogen-driven pathologies, including obesity, metabolic syndrome, cardiovascular disease (CVD), and fertility issues.

 The drop in estrogen levels at menopause is normal.
-However, if gut dysbiosis is also present, any decrease in beta-glucuronidase activity it causes may make things worse, by increasing the risk of these chronic diseases.
+However, if gut dysbiosis is also present during, any decrease in beta-glucuronidase activity it causes may make things worse during the period of Menopause, by increasing the risk of these chronic diseases.

 Factors that influence the Estrobolome